Best Western Antlers

 - 0.30 mile(s) from Yampa Spa and Vapor Caves, Along the Colorado River, Yampah Spa's Hot Springs mineral water has comforted residents and visitors for 120 years.

-- 1.00 mile(s) from Colorado River Access, Twin Rivers park, within walking distance, boasts skate park, playground, paviallion, Baseball diamond, colorado river accesss for fishing, boating and tubing.
+- 1.00 mile(s) from Colorado River Access, Two Rivers park, within walking distance, boasts skate park, playground, pavilion, baseball diamond, Colorado River accesss for fishing, boating and tubing.
 During the summer this has historically been home to free concert series.

 - 1.50 mile(s) from Doc Holliday's Grave, A western history buffs favortie stop located at the Pioneer Cemetary on 11th and Bennett.

-- 0.30 mile(s) from Glenwood Canyon Bike Path, Glenwoods Springs is located at the western edge of the Glenwood Canyon along the Colroado River.
-Take in this national treasure by foot, bike, or segway along the Glenwood Canyon Bike Path.
+- 0.30 mile(s) from Glenwood Canyon Bike Path, Glenwoods Springs is located at the western edge of the Glenwood Canyon along the Colorado River.
+Take in this national treasure by foot, bike, or Segway® along the Glenwood Canyon Bike Path.

 - 0.25 mile(s) from Rio Grande Bike Path, access recreational path south along the old Rio Grand Railroad which connects Glenwood Springs to the communities of Carbondale, Redstone, Basalt, Snowmass and Aspen.